Mutation accumulation experiments: Derived Estimates of Mutational Parameters

-For Caenorhabditis elegans, a nematode that is one of the most commonly used model organisms in molecular and developmental biology research, one estimate of the nuclear genome mutation rate is 2.1 x 10^{−8} mutations per site per generation.
+For Caenorhabditis elegans, a nematode that is one of the most commonly used model organisms in molecular and developmental biology research, one estimate of the nuclear genome mutation rate is 2.1 × 10^{−8} mutations per site per generation.
 The value of Ud within the species was in 1997 directly estimated to be 0.0026 deleterious mutations per generation, which is two orders of magnitude smaller than previous indirect estimates.
 A newer estimate based on laboratory fitness assays of MA lines placed this parameter at 0.015 deleterious mutations per generation.
 However, as previously mentioned, such assays may overlook mutations which produce negative consequences of modest magnitude.
 These are thought to represent the vast majority of deleterious mutations, and possibly even the majority of all mutations within this species.
 Authors have also noted that insertions are the predominant type of mutation observed in MA studies using C. elegans.
-The mitochondrial mutation rate in this species has been estimated at 1.05 x 10^{−7} mutations per site per generation.
+The mitochondrial mutation rate in this species has been estimated at 1.05 × 10^{−7} mutations per site per generation.

 In the yeast, Saccharomyces cerevisiae, the nuclear genomic rate of single nucleotide mutations was estimated to be 1.67 ± 0.04 × 10^{−10} per site per generation, while the rate of small insertions/deletions was estimated to be 5.03 ± 0.99 × 10^{−12} per site per generation.
 As far as aneuploidy and other large copy number variant events in this organism, the rate of whole-chromosome duplication was found to be 9.7 ± 1.8 × 10^{−5} events per diploid genome per generation, while the rate of chromosome loss was estimated at 0.7 ± 0.04 × 10^{−5} events per diploid genome per generation.